 Automated Device Enrollment—Automated Device Enrollment allows organizations to configure and manage devices from the moment the devices are removed from the box (known as zero-touch deployment).
 These devices become supervised, and the MDM profile can be configured to be unremovable by the user.
 Automated Device Enrollment is designed for devices owned by the organization.
 For more information, see Automated Device Enrollment into MDM in Apple's Deployment Reference for Mac.

 Device Enrollment—Device Enrollment allows organizations to manually enroll devices and manage many different aspects of device use, including the ability to erase the device.
 If a user removes the MDM profile, all settings and apps that are being managed by the MDM solution are removed.
-For more information, see Information about Device Enrollment into MDM from Apple's Mobile Device Management Settings.
+For more information, see Device Enrollment into MDM in Apple's Deployment Reference for Mac.

 Automated Device Enrollment for Computers